UMMS-Biocore/debrowser/README.md

 * In the same way, 'batch' would have the first set as ``exper_rep1``, ``exper_rep3``, ``control_rep2`` from ``1`` and second set as ``exper_rep2``, ``control_rep1``, ``control_rep3`` from ``2`` as they correspond to those conditions in the ``batch`` column.

-Once the count data and metadata files have been loaded in Debrowser, you can click upload button to visualize your data as shown at below:
+Once the count data and metadata files have been loaded in DEBrowser, you can click upload button to visualize your data as shown at below:

 ![*Figure 2.
 Upload Summary*](http://bioinfo.umassmed.edu/pub/debrowser/debrowser_pics2/upload_summary.png "Figure 2.
 Upload Summary")

 After loading the gene quantification file, and if specified the metadata file containing your batch correction fields, you then have the option to filter low counts and conduct batch effect correction prior to your analysis.
-Alternatively you may skip these steps and directly continue with differential expression analysis or view quality control (QC) information of your dataset.
+Alternatively, you may skip these steps and directly continue with differential expression analysis or view quality control (QC) information of your dataset.

 # Low Count Filtering

-In this section, you can simultaneously visualise the changes of your dataset while filtering out the low count genes.
+In this section, you can simultaneously visualize the changes of your dataset while filtering out the low count genes.
 Choose your filtration criteria from **Filtering Methods** box which is located just center of the screen.
 Three methods are available to be used:

 * **Max:** Filters out genes where maximum count for each gene across all samples are less than defined threshold.
 * **Mean:** Filters out genes where mean count for each gene are less than defined threshold.